blamson/blamsonwebsite/content/post/2024-01-17-named-entity-recognition-a-transformers-tutorial/index.en.md

 ## Hyperparameter Space

 Here we'll be using the library `optuna` to setup a hyperparameter space we'll be doing a grid search on.
-Optuna in particular is helpful here as it is a free alternative to something like `weights and balances` which not all data scientists will have access to.
+Optuna in particular is helpful here as it is a free alternative to something like `weights and biases` which not all data scientists will have access to.

 I'll be doing a very basic grid search just as a demonstration of how it's done.
 Low number of epochs and a very small number of trials with basically arbitrary values for grid search.
 You'll want to tweak these to your needs.